 He continued to act on film but the theatre was where he excelled, with productions in Out of the Crocodile, Our Man Crichton, The Secretary Bird, Sign of the Times, as well as long stage runs with The Winslow Boy (1970) and Getting On by Alan Bennett (1971).
 It was a move to small screen, specifically a leading role in The Forsyte Saga (1967) which brought global success and Kenny’s career full circle.
 The series continued to showcase his versatility as an actor.

 Kenny was appointed a Commander of the Order of the British Empire in the 1970 New Year Honours.
-1974 saw the Kenneth More Theatre opened its doors to the public with a performance of “The Beggar’s Opera”.
-A rare honour bestowed to a living actor.
-Three years later the theatre managed to pin down Kenny’s schedule to host ‘an evening of poetry, prose and music’ with Kenneth More Requests the Pleasure of Your Company.
+1974 saw the Kenneth More Theatre open its doors to the public with a performance of “The Beggar’s Opera”.
+A rare honour bestowed to a living actor than to a theatre in one’s name.
+Three years later the KMT managed to pin down Kenny’s schedule to host ‘an evening of poetry, prose and music’ with Kenneth More Requests the Pleasure of Your Company.
 He was thrilled to be able to say he had performed on stage at his very own theatre.

-In 1974 the TV Times awarded him Best Actor for his performance in the television series, Father Brown, based on the stories of a Roman Catholic Priest who solved crime mysteries.
-The books were written by G. K. Chesterton and Kenny’s portrayal on camera won him a whole new audience, some of whom had never seen his earlier cinematic work.
-Producer empresario Lew Grade was so adamant Kenny was the only choice to play Father Brown for television that he would ring him at home saying: “Good morning, Father, how are you today Father?”
+In 1974 the TV Times awarded him Best Actor for his performance in the television series, Father Brown, based on the books by G. K. Chesterton about a Roman Catholic Priest who solved murder mysteries.
+Kenny’s portrayal on camera won him a whole new audience, some of whom had never seen his earlier cinematic work.
+Producer empresario Lew Grade was so adamant More was the only choice to play Father Brown for television that he would ring him at home saying: “Good morning, Father, how are you today Father?”
 Kenny at first wasn’t convinced that he was right for the part, but finally acquiesced upon speaking to his agent.
-He was pleased he did citing it as one of his best working experiences.
+He was pleased that he did accept citing it as one of his best working experiences.